 Tuition, fee, room and board rates are set and approved by the Board on an annual basis.
-The University publishes tuition and fee rates on Webster University's web site.
+Webster publishes tuition and fee rates on the University's website.
 Tuition and fee rates are also available in the Graduate and Undergraduate catalogs.

 The Bursar's Office is responsible for assessing student specific tuition and fee charges and other assessments incurred in course of pursuing an education at Webster University.

 The Bursar's Office has no authority to change or adjust rates associated with educational charges assessed on student accounts.
 Adjustments to approved charges or fee waivers may occasionally be necessary.
 The Bursar's Office will post adjustments and waivers in accordance with established procedures and documented approval.